CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - `dnssecChain` contains the serialised DNSSEC chain proving the authenticity of the organisation's DomainAuth TXT record.
 - `organisationCertificate` is the organisation's self-issued X.509 certificate.
 - `memberCertificate` is the X.509 certificate issued to the member by the organisation.
+- `intermediateCertificates` is a set of X.509 certificates issued by the organisation to other entities that can sign member certificates.
+It SHOULD NOT include certificates extraneous to the chain between the organisation certificate and the member certificate.

 The Member Id Bundle links the member to their organisation and provides all the cryptographic material needed to verify this relationship.
 It serves as a precursor to signature production and is typically distributed to members by their organisation's certificate management system.